Publication Ethics

 a.
 Reviewers should not upload the submitted manuscript or any part of it to AI tools, as this may violate the confidentiality and proprietary rights of the authors and may violate data privacy if the paper contains personally identifiable information.

 b.
-Reviewers of the journal are required to complete the review of the manuscript independently at all stages of the initial, review, and final review of the manuscript, and should not use artificial intelligence (AI) or AI-assisted technologies to review the paper, and the reviewers should be responsible for the content of the review report.
+Reviewers of the journal are required to complete the review of the manuscript independently at all stages, and should not use AI or AI-assisted technologies to review the paper, and the reviewers should be responsible for the content of the review report.

 c.
 If the reviewer believes that the manuscript may use AI tools, he/she should reflect this truthfully in the review comments so that the editorial office can further investigate the matter, and if the reviewer determines that the manuscript uses AI tools, he/she should state the reasons in the review comments.